theresalca/Module-2-draft/docs/week2.md

 How does the spread in the data (maximum measured $$\theta_c$$ minus minimum $$\theta_c$$) compare to the resolution uncertainty?

-If the spread in your data was representative of the standard deviation, how many data points would you need to take for the random uncertainty to equal your resolution uncertainty?
+If the spread in your data was representative of the standard deviation for this small number of data points, how many data points would you need to take for the random uncertainty to equal your resolution uncertainty?
+How many data points would you need to take in order for any effect due to changing mass to be larger than your random uncertainty?

 #### Mini-question